PatchworkOS 19e446b

 Create a new dentry.

-dentry_tdentry_get (const dentry_t *parent, const char *name)
+dentry_tdentry_rcu_get (const dentry_t *parent, const char *name, size_t length)

-dentry_tdentry_lookup (const path_t *parent, const char *name)
+dentry_tdentry_lookup (dentry_t *parent, const char *name, size_t length)

-void dentry_make_positive (dentry_t *dentry, inode_t *inode)
+void dentry_make_positive (dentry_t *dentry, vnode_t *vnode)

-Helper function for a basic getdents.
+Helper function for a basic iterate.

 Macro Definition Documentation